This page compiles and references best practice information for SmartIQ, but is not a comprehensive guide to all best practice information.

 If you are using SendGrid, use the API Key method to send SMTP where the username will be apikey and the password will be the generated API Key from SendGrid.
-For more information, refer to SendGrid Settings in SMTP.
+For more information, refer to SMTP.

 Dashboards for completing a project process

 Use dashboards to launch a project that will have no questions but can have data sources and actions.
 The dashboards can then display a finish page with the downloadable files ready.

 |Columns||Customize the displayed columns to limit the data and show only the necessary columns.
 This helps to improve the user’s experience.|

 |Filtering||Use filters like date range or user group filters to decrease the amount of data fetched by SmartIQ for a faster experience.|

 |Response Metadata Fields||The number of response metadata fields will have a significant impact on dashboards.|